anfractuosity/ramrecovery/README.md

 # ramrecovery

+Simple demo illustrating remanence of data in RAM.
+See https://en.wikipedia.org/wiki/Cold_boot_attack and associated papers for much more information!

 The program in src, loads 5100 images of the Mona Lisa into RAM on the Pi 4GB, running Raspberry Pi OS Lite.

 ```